QuackenbushLab/NetworkDataCompanion/README.md

 # NetworkDataCompanion
+**This package is part of the [Reproducible processing of TCGA regulatory networks](https://www.biorxiv.org/content/biorxiv/early/2024/11/07/2024.11.05.622163.full.pdf) paper available on BioRxiv**

 An R library of utilities for performing analyses on TCGA and GTEx data using the Network Zoo (https://netzoo.github.io).
 This is the engine behind [this Nextflow workflow](https://github.com/QuackenbushLab/tcga-data-nf/tree/main).